Fitzwilliam College, Cambridge: Music

 To encourage musical activity, the college hosts the annual Alkan Piano Competition, named after the nineteenth-century virtuoso Charles Valentin Alkan and sponsored by the Alkan Society.
 The competition is followed by a recital from a professional pianist with a particular interest in Alkan's music, the first of whom was Ronald Smith.
 Fitzwilliam also offers many music scholarships and bursaries, including, somewhat unusually, a saxophone scholarship.

 Fitzwilliam new Auditorium performance venue hosts the Fitzwilliam Chamber Series, a collection of concerts by professional musicians.
 Performers at the college have included the cellist Julian Lloyd Webber, the DJ Annie Mac and the English Touring Opera.

-It was at Fitzwilliam that Indie band Good Shoes played their first ever gig.

 The Fitzwilliam Quartet

 Fitzwilliam is the only college in Cambridge with a resident professional string quartet.
 The Fitzwilliam Quartet was established by Cambridge undergraduates, two of them Fitzwilliam students, in 1968.
 They made their first professional appearance a year later at the Sheffield Arts Festival and, following graduation in 1971, became the Resident Quartet at the University of York.

 Just a year into their residence, they became personally acquainted with the Russian composer Dmitri Shostakovich and gained international recognition when they were asked to premier several of his string quartets.
 They went on to become the first group to perform and record all 15 of his string quartets and Shostakovich himself described them as his "preferred performers".
-When the composer died in August 1975, they had been scheduled to visit him in Moscow just a month later.

 The group proceeded to record acclaimed interpretations of many other composers, notably Brahms and Haydn, and won the Grammy Award for Chamber Music in 1977.
 In 1981, they were awarded Honorary Doctorates of Music by Bucknell University, which were presented by Shostakovich's son, Maxim.

 In 2005, a number of their recordings were included in Gramophone magazine's list of the "Hundred Greatest-ever Recordings".
 They have a long-term contract with Decca Records and perform regularly all over the world.
 Although membership has changed over the years, the group returned to Fitzwilliam in 1999 when they were appointed the college's Resident Quartet.
 They visit for performances and workshops each term and even premier pieces written by students.
 In 2008, they celebrated their 40th anniversary.